 NATIONAL PTSD AWARENESS DAY

-National PTSD Awareness Day is observed annually on June 27.
-This is a day to recognize the effects post-traumatic stress has on the lives of those affected by it.
+Each year on June 27th, National PTSD Awareness Day recognizes the effects post-traumatic stress has on the lives of those impacted by it.

 The United States Senate established PTSD Awareness Day in 2010 following then-Sen. Kent Conrad’s efforts to designate a day of awareness as a tribute to Army Staff Sgt.
-Joe Biel of the North Dakota National Guard, Davison said.
+Joe Biel of the North Dakota National Guard.
 Biel suffered from PTSD and took his life in April 2007 after returning to North Dakota following his second tour of duty in the Iraq War.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar®!